py563/cv-hugo/content/_index.md

 This site was generated using [HUGO](https://gohugo.io/) from an [open source theme](https://github.com/eddiewebb/hugo-resume) via a Github Actions.

-I can be reached on the below mediums.
+I can also be reached through the below social media platforms: